 The definition of mean arterial pressure (MAP) is the average arterial pressure throughout one cardiac cycle, systole, and diastole.
-MAP is influenced by cardiac output and systemic vascular resistance, each of which is under the influence of several variables.
+MAP is influenced by cardiac output and systemic vascular resistance, each of which is influenced by several variables.
 These will be discussed further under the Mechanism heading of this article.

 Systemic vascular resistance is determined primarily by the radius of the blood vessels.
 Decreasing the radius of the vessels increases vascular resistance.
 Increasing the radius of the vessels would have the opposite effect.
 Blood viscosity can also affect systemic vascular resistance.
 An increase in hematocrit will increase blood viscosity and increase systemic vascular resistance.
 Viscosity, however, is considered only to play a minor role in systemic vascular resistance.